multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-annotations.md

 This is the easiest way to get the equivalent of a HashMap in a smart contract.

 Lastly, storage getters must always return a deserializable type.
-The framework will automatucally deserialize the object from whatever bytes it finds in the storage value.
+The framework will automatically deserialize the object from whatever bytes it finds in the storage value.

 #### `#[storage_set("key")]`